Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/properties.rst

    The Display panel.

-Display panel lets you customize the look of your bones taking the shape of a another existing object.
+Display panel lets you customize the look of your bones taking the shape of another existing object.

 .. note::